 What’s better than a good book?
 A good book written by your neighbor.
-Brew up a batch of your favorite cup of tea or coffee and get ready to meet your next read, because we’re talking about locally written books in Asheville.
+Brew up a batch of your favorite cup of tea or coffee and get ready to meet your next read, because we’re talking about a few locally written books in Asheville.

 Fiction